Nevis LLCs

 The Domestic Enforcement Problem

-A standalone Nevis LLC is not bulletproof.
-Several U.S. courts have held that a creditor can foreclose a debtor’s membership interest in a foreign LLC through domestic proceedings, reasoning that the LLC interest constitutes intangible personal property located where the debtor resides.
+Several U.S. courts have held that a creditor can foreclose a debtor’s membership interest in a foreign LLC through domestic proceedings.
+The reasoning is that an LLC interest constitutes intangible personal property located where the debtor resides.
+In one 2015 Florida case, a court ordered foreclosure of the debtor’s interest in a single-member Nevis LLC under Florida law, bypassing Nevis protections entirely.

 Formation and Management

-The manager of a Nevis LLC does not need to be a Nevis resident.
-The member can serve as initial manager, retaining direct control over the LLC’s financial accounts, investment decisions, and day-to-day operations.
-For enhanced protection, the member can appoint a foreign individual or company as successor manager to assume control when a creditor threat materializes.
+The member can be the initial manager, retaining direct control over the LLC’s financial accounts, investment decisions, and day-to-day operations.
+For enhanced protection, the member can appoint a foreign individual or entity as successor manager to assume control when a creditor threat materializes.
+An effective operating agreement should define the circumstances under which the successor manager takes over and should prevent the debtor-member from unilaterally removing the foreign manager once appointed.

 Costs